Rex109/D3D9-Hook-CoD4-Velometer/README.md

 # Call of Duty 4 - D3D9 Hook Velometer

-A Call of Duty 4 DLL to calculate the player's velocity using DirectX 9 hooking to draw the UI on the screen with absolutely no performance impact.
+A Call of Duty 4 dll to calculate the player's velocity using DirectX 9 hooking to draw the UI on the screen with absolutely no performance impact.

 ![Preview](https://i.imgur.com/ZhEoDhZ.jpg)